vijay03/cs360v-f20/notes/vm-networking.md

         * Hypervisor no longer involved in copying data over to the VM
         * Hypervisor completely removed from the loop, only involved in setup phase
         * VMDQ has different queue for each VM, SR-IOV has different Virtual Function for each VM
-* Intel IO Acceleration Technology (IOAT)
-    * Suite of hardware features
-    * QuickData - Hardware DMA to VMs
-    * Direct Cache Access - Access caches directly (unclear whether this is different from DDIO)
-    * Extended Message Signaled Interrupts (MSI-X): distribute interrupts among CPUs
-    * Tune interrupt arrival times based on content of packets (Fast Packet Introspection)
-* Intel DDIO
-    * IO directly in and out of the processor last-level cache!
-    * Very exciting for performance
-    * Last-level cache on Xeon processor is 20 MB, so a lot of space
 * The packet processing game:
     * 10 Gbps delivers 14.8M packets per second (assuming 64 byte packets and 20 byte pre-amble)
     * That gives us 67 ns to process a single packet